felix-eckel/infrasection/README.md

 Plots a global section of waveforms either as raw waveform, root-mean-square amplitudes or STA/LTA characteristic function.

 ### semblance.py
 Plots a semblance analysis for various velocities.
 Shifts traces by distance and velocity from a given target and calculates a semblance out of the stacked traces.
+An example output image can be found in the exampels directory.

 ### semblance_map.py
 Similar to semblance.py but instead of searching for velocities from a given origin it searches for the origin itself with a given velocity.
+An example output image can be found in the exampels directory.
+An example output image can be found in the exampels directory.

 ### Download
 This repository comes with a lite version of a continuous waveform downloader.